Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Pinjarra SA2 has a median income of $56,597 and an average income of $74,972.
-This is higher than Greater Perth's median income of $60,748 and average income of $80,248.
-As of September 2025, estimated incomes are approximately $62,042 (median) and $82,184 (average), based on a Wage Price Index growth of 9.62%.
-Census data reveals Pinjarra's household, family, and personal incomes fall between the 13th and 23rd percentiles nationally.
-In Pinjarra, 27.3% of individuals earn within the $1,500 - 2,999 income range, similar to metropolitan Perth where 32.0% occupy this range.
-Housing affordability pressures are severe in Pinjarra, with only 81.7% of income remaining, ranking at the 21st percentile nationally.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Pinjarra SA2 is well above average nationally, with the median assessed at $56,597 while the average income stands at $74,972.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $62,042 (median) and $82,184 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Pinjarra all fall between the 13th and 23rd percentiles nationally.
+The data shows 27.3% of the population (3,357 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in the metropolitan region where 32.0% similarly occupy this range.
+Housing affordability pressures are severe, with only 81.7% of income remaining, ranking at the 21st percentile.

 Frequently Asked Questions - Income